Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Supplemental Material

-{\itshape Updating training data}--- To enable networks to learn the optimal solution and reach their full potential, sufficient training data is required.
+To enable networks to find the optimal solution and thus reach their full potential, sufficient training data is required.
 While for regression tasks the training data is often limited, this can be circumvented in PINNs by generating additional collocation points.
 One strategy is to use a fixed larger data set throughout the training process.
 Alternatively, especially for high-dimensional or complex systems, smaller sets can be used and updated once the network has effectively learned the current data and begins to overfit, as described in Eq.~\ref{eq:update_data}.
 The options are compared in Fig.~\ref{fig:methods}~(a).
+While a larger number (1024) of collocation points enable the network to to reach a MSE of $10^{-6}$, the smaller number (256) of only reaches a MSE of $10^{-5}$.
+By updating the training data, the network manages to reach a MSE of $10^{-6}$ while reducing the costs of training.
+Furthermore, the is no need to specify the exact number of collocation points.
 Using 256 collocation points without update limits the solution accuracy compared to 1024 collocation points.
 When using 256 collocation points, the accuracy is the same as when using 1024, enabling the utilizing the networks full potential.